Claudia Winkleman

-Claudia Anne Irena Winkleman (born 15 January 1972) is an English broadcaster and writer.
-She is best known for co-presenting the BBC One dance competition Strictly Come Dancing (2004–present) from 2010 to 2025 and presenting BBC One reality series The Traitors (2022–present), for which she won a BAFTA award in 2023.
-Winkleman also hosted her Saturday mid-morning show on BBC Radio 2 from 2020 to 2024.
+Claudia Anne Irena Winkleman (born 15 January 1972) is an English broadcaster.
+She co-presented the BBC One dance competition Strictly Come Dancing (2010–2025) and hosts the BBC One reality series The Traitors (2022–present), the latter of which won her a BAFTA award in 2023.
+She hosted the Saturday mid-morning show on BBC Radio 2 from 2020 to 2024.
+Winkleman was appointed Member of the Order of the British Empire (MBE) in the 2025 Birthday Honours for services to broadcasting.

 Early life

-Claudia Anne Irena Winkleman was born into a Jewish family in the Westminster district of London on 15 January 1972, the daughter of author and journalist Eve Pollard and her husband Barry Winkleman.
+Claudia Anne Irena Winkleman was born in the Westminster district of London into a Jewish family on 15 January 1972, the daughter of author and journalist Eve Pollard and book publisher Barry Winkleman.
 She grew up in the Hampstead area of London.

 Her parents divorced when she was three.
-Her father's marriage to children's author Cindy Black produced a half-sister, actress Sophie Winkleman, who later married Lord Frederick Windsor.
-Her mother's marriage to Lloyd gave her a half-brother, Oliver.
+Her father's marriage to children's author Cindy Black produced a half-sister, actress Sophie Winkleman, who married Lord Frederick Windsor.
+Her mother's marriage to Nicholas Lloyd gave her a half-brother, Oliver.

 Winkleman was educated at the City of London School for Girls before attending New Hall, Cambridge, where she graduated in art history.